sourcegraph/handbook/content/departments/cloud/index.md

 ## How to contact the team and ask for help

 - For emergencies and incidents, alert the team using Slack command `/genie alert [message] for cloud` and optionally tag the `@cloud-support` handle.
-- For internal Sourcegraph teammates, join us in #ask-cloud-ops slack channel to ask questions or request help from our team.
+- For internal Sourcegraph teammates, join us in #discuss-cloud-ops slack channel to ask questions or request help from our team.
 - For [managed instance requests](#managed-instance-requests) or requests for help that requires action for the Cloud team engineers _(exp. coding, infrastructure change etc.)_ please create a GH issue and assign a `team/cloud` label.
 You can also post a follow up message on the #cloud slack channel
 - You may tag the `@cloud-support` handle if you are looking for immediate attention, and it will notify our [on-call engineers](#on-call).
 Please avoid tagging/DM a specific teammate or the `@cloud-team` handle.